Advice on the several essential administrative steps you must take when self-publishing.

 The essential administrative steps of self publishing are:

+The Library has a block of ISBNs that can be allocated to staff or students who are publishing work.
 ISBNs are allocated to one-off, non-recurrent, publications which include books, pamphlets, reports, and all publications which are not expected to be repeated on a regular basis.

 This could include:

-ISBNs are assigned by the Nielsen UK ISBN Agency.
 Each ISBN is unique to one particular edition of one particular title.
 If a title appears as one of a series, the title of the series should have an International Standard Serial Number (ISSN) in addition to the ISBN given to the specific publication title.

 ISSNs apply to periodicals or series, the titles of which do not change with each issue, and for which there is no planned end.
 Such serials include publications such as: